View Nepal in Detail

 • Travel insurance details

-5 Days Poon Hill Khopra Danda Trek Packing List
+What to Pack for 5 Days Poon Hill Khopra Danda Trek: Essential Checklist

 General

-• Passport & Photos: Carry your passport along with a couple of photocopies and passport-sized photos for permits.
+• Passport & Photos: Bring your passport, a few copies, and some passport-sized photos for permits.

-• Permits: Get your ACAP (Annapurna Conservation Area Permit) and TIMS card before starting the trek.
+Permits: Get your ACAP and TIMS card before starting the trek.

-• Cash: Bring enough Nepali rupees for your entire trek, as there are no ATMs along the route.
+• Cash: Bring enough Nepali rupees for the whole trek as no ATMs are on the way.

 Upper Body

-• Sun Hat & Warm Hat: One for the sunny days, another to stay warm in the early mornings and evenings.
+• Sun Hat & Warm Hat: One to block the sun, one to keep warm in the mornings and evenings.

-• Neck Gaiter or Buff: Helps protect against sun, wind, or dust on the trail.
+• Neck Gaiter or Buff: Good for sun, dust, or wind protection.

 Torso

-• Quick-Dry Base Layers: A couple of lightweight, long-sleeve shirts work well for layering.
+• Quick-Dry Shirts: A couple of long-sleeve, lightweight tops for layering.

-• Insulated Jacket (Optional): If you get cold easily, this adds extra warmth.
+• Insulated Jacket (Optional): Take one if you get cold easily.

-• Sweatshirt or Hoodie: Great for hanging out in the teahouse.
+• Sweatshirt or Hoodie: Comfy for hanging out in the teahouse.

 Lower Body

-• Comfort Pants: Something comfortable to wear around the teahouse.
+• Comfort Pants: Something soft to wear when you’re resting.

-• Rain Pants: Handy if trekking during monsoon or if the weather turns wet.
+• Rain Pants: Handy if it rains or the trail gets wet.

 Hands